(part II - The Presqu’île)

 This part of the city can be walked in a single day.

 Till the end of the 18th century, the confluence of the two rivers was not well defined as it is today.
-The area south of this point (where Perrache train station is) was a marshland which was regularly flooded.
-In 1766, Antoine Michel Perrache, presented a plan to dry these marshes, to move the confluence to the south and to gain fertile farmland and extend the city.
+The area south of this point (where Perrache train station is) was a regularly flooded marshland.
+In 1766, Antoine Michel Perrache presented a plan to dry these marshes, move the confluence to the south, and gain fertile farmland and extend the city.
 He created an independent company and began the work in 1772.
 When he died in 1779, the work had not advanced much.
-His sister Marie-Anne continued to work on his project and the whole plan completed in 1839.
+His sister Marie-Anne continued to work on his project, and the whole plan was completed in 1839.

-The new district emerged from the waters named "Perrache", the same as the train station that was built some years later.
+The new district emerged from the waters named "Perrache", the same as the train station built some years later.

-Although much modern building has somewhat tarnished the look of the area, the station retains many of its original features, like the station facade which features the names of towns served by trains departing Lyon-Perrache and the two twin iron rooftops which cover the platforms.
+Although much modern building has somewhat tarnished the area's look, the station retains many of its original features, like the station facade, which features the names of towns served by trains departing Lyon-Perrache and the two twin iron rooftops which cover the platforms.

-Place Carnot named (1889) in honor of Lazare Carnot, a hero of the French Revolution.
-At this big square, there is a playground for children, a carousel and a small sports ground.
-The square also hosts the Christmas market and a weekly farmers' market on the north side of it.
+Place Carnot was named (1889) in honor of Lazare Carnot, a hero of the French Revolution.
+There is a playground for children at this big square, a carousel, and a small sports ground.
+The square also hosts the Christmas market and a weekly farmers' market on the north side.
 A big Statue of the Republic (Statue de la République) stands on the eastern side of the square since 1889.
-Nevertheless, what dominates the square is the intermodal terminal building and its huge ramp leading from the middle of the square to the upper level of the building.
+Nevertheless, what dominates the square is the intermodal terminal building and its huge ramp leading from the middle of the square to the building's upper level.

 Rue Victor Hugo

-During his visit to Lyon in 1805, Napoleon I, seduced by the beauty of the area, planned to build an imperial residence, at the site of what is today Place Carnot.
-Works started in 1813 but in 1815 the “Empire” fell and the project cancelled to be replaced by the development of a large square.
+During his visit to Lyon in 1805, Napoleon I, seduced by the beauty of the area, planned to build an imperial residence at the site of what is today Place Carnot.
+Works started in 1813, but in 1815 the “Empire” fell, and the project was canceled to be replaced by the development of a large square.

-The central axis of the square is part of a long route which according to Napoleon’s project would connect his Palace with Place Bellecour.
+According to Napoleon's project, the central axis of the square is part of a long route that would connect his Palace with Place Bellecour.
 Today this axis is visualized via Rue Victor Hugo, which is a pedestrian commercial road.